FREE Shipping on orders over $899

 How to maintain bone health after 50?

 Bone health is a primary concern, especially as we age.
-After age 50, our bones can become more fragile and susceptible to fractures and diseases such as osteoporosis.
+After age 50, our bones can become more fragile and susceptible to fractures and diseases like osteoporosis.
 Maintaining bone health is essential to ensuring an optimal quality of life and preventing long-term complications.
-In this article, we share with you various strategies and tips to keep your bones strong and healthy after age 50.
+In this article, we share various strategies and tips to keep your bones strong and healthy after age 50.

 What is bone health?

-Bone health refers to the strength and density of your bones.
-Bones are living tissues that are constantly being remodeled, meaning they are in a continuous process of breaking down and forming.
-Bone mass peaks around age 30, and after that, we start to lose more bone mass than we gain.
+Bone health refers to the strength and density of bones.
+Bones are living tissues that are constantly remodeled, meaning they are in a continuous process of breakdown and formation.
+Bone mass reaches its peak around age 30, and after that, we begin to lose more bone mass than we gain.

 Several factors can influence bone health, including: